citrix/vmware-migration-kit/README.md

-# vmware-migration-kit
+# VMware Migration Kit
-These scripts covers the process to migrate VMware Horizon 7.x to Citrix Virtual Apps and Desktops service
+These scripts cover the process to migrate VMware Horizon 7.x to Citrix Virtual Apps and Desktops service